zertrin/clikraken/README.md

 clikraken depends on two external modules:

 * `arrow`, for better handling of date and time
+* `tabulate`, for printing results as tables
 * `python3-krakenex`, for the low-level interface with the Kraken API

 Somehow you need to install the two dependencies manually before installing clikraken.
 I haven't been successfull in making the dependency system of pip work consistently yet with python3-krakenex being only available as a Git repository.

-Install arrow in the activated virtualenv:
+Install arrow and tabulate in the activated virtualenv:

 ```
-pip install arrow
+pip install arrow tabulate
 ```

 Install python3-krakenex in the activated virtualenv: